secretstartups/handbook/okrs/index.html.md

 ### CEO initiates new quarter's OKRs

-**Five Mondays** before the start of the fiscal quarter, the CEO and Chief of Staff initiate the OKR process.
+**Five Mondays** before the start of the fiscal quarter, the CEO and Chief of Staff to the CEO initiate the OKR process.

 Initiating the OKR process is best done in two distinct MRs. The first accomplishes the following:
 * create that quarter's page in the handbook